geosoft1/tools/HOWTO.md

         git push origin master             (if is first push on repository) clone githubusername/projectname   (e.g. clone geosoft1/tools)

-These commands are generally sufficient but it is possible to receive some suggestions from git server in certain situations (like git pull).
+These commands are generally sufficient but it is possible to receive some suggestions from git server in certain situations.
 Use those commands when you will be asked.

 Remember to use commands only if a file from project is open in editor, otherwise will fail.
 Except aliases and scripts from this rule (e.g. clone command).